Indonesian orthography: Q and X

-The letters Q and X are used in scientific subjects, for example sinar-X (X-ray).
+The letters Q and X are used in scientific subjects, for example, sinar-X (X-ray).

 The letter Q is also used as needed for Islamic subjects.
 Examples include Quran, Al-Furqan, and Al-Baqarah.
 This letter is also used in some placenames in Indonesia (often derived from the local languages), e.g. the Siluq Ngurai and Sekolaq Darat districts in West Kutai Regency, and Baqa, the capital of Samarinda Seberang, Samarinda (all of these examples are located in East Kalimantan).

 Affixes and prepositions

-The writing of di- and ke- (prefixes) can be distinguished from di and ke (prepositions), where di- and ke- are written together with the words that follow them, for example diambil, kehendak ('taken', 'desire'), while di and ke are written separately from the words that follow them, for example di rumah, ke pasar ('at home', 'to the market').
-This is different from the former Republican Spelling, where both di- and di are written together with the words following them.
-However, many native speakers often do not follow this orthographic rule, and confuse both morphemes (di ambil, dirumah).
+The writing of di- and ke- (prefixes) can be distinguished from di and ke (prepositions), where di- and ke- are written together with the words that follow them, for example, diambil, kehendak ('taken', 'desire'), while di and ke are written separately from the words that follow them, for example, di rumah, ke pasar ('at home', 'to the market').
+This differs from the former Republican Spelling, where both di- and di are written together with the words following them.
+However, many native speakers often do not follow this orthographic rule and confuse both morphemes (di ambil, dirumah).

-Dutch linguist K. Alexander Adelaar viewed that the prefix di- derives instead from the preposition di, and rejected other etymological theories, such as it coming from the Old Malay prefix ni-.
+Dutch linguist K. Alexander Adelaar viewed that the prefix di- is instead derived from the preposition di, and rejected other etymological theories, such as the prefix coming from the Old Malay prefix ni-.

 Reduplication

-Reduplication, mostly used in the plural form of words, has to be fully written with letters, so the use of a superscripted number 2 as in the Republican Spelling is no longer valid.
+Reduplication, mostly used in the plural form of words, has to be fully written with letters, so the use of a superscripted number 2, as in the Republican Spelling, is no longer valid.
 The practice remains common in informal usage such as in text messaging.